- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 The Group Interview

-The group interview will last approximately 3.5 hours and take place February 6, 2021 from one of two time slots - 9:00am or 2:00pm (you will be randomly allotted either the morning or afternoon session).
+The group interview will last approximately 3.5 hours and take place Saturday, February 4th, 2022 (exact time TBA).
 The interview will consist of a series of activities, including scenarios and role-playing, that will allow candidates to demonstrate relevant skills and experiences.
 The group interview team will be made up of Student Life staff.
-Alternative interviews will be granted under extenuating circumstances at the discretion of the Office of the Dean of Students.
+Alternative interviews will be granted under extenuating circumstances at the discretion of the Office of the Dean of Students. *If you are unable to attend the Group Interview due to religious reasons, we will be happy to make necessary accommodations.

-After group interviews have completed, the Don/CoCo Selection committee will review all materials gathered during the selection process, including your application, cover letter and resume, mini interview, group interview, and references.
-You will be notified of your application status by email by latest early April.
-Please note that University College maintains an extensive waiting list and we make offers throughout the spring and summer, should positions become available.
+After group interviews have completed, the Don/CoCo Selection committee will review all materials gathered during the selection process, including your application, cover letter and resume, mini-interview, group interview, and references.
+You will be notified of your application status by mid March.

 Start your application